 There are two types of survivors in the zombie apocalypse: the teammate and the lone wolf.
 If you fancy yourself the latter, Days Gone offers a solely single-player zombie adventure with an immersive open world to explore and plenty of fun ways to take down zombies, aka "Freakers."
 In that way, Days Gone is an eerily isolated experience, at least mechanically - it's just you and your motorcycle, which you can upgrade and customize to your liking.

 Rarely will you interact with NPCs on the open road, and when you do they're of the pale-faced, empty-eyed, and decaying kind.
 Surviving hordes will require stealth, ammo-conservation, and often melee combat, just as traversing Days Gone's desolate Oregon trails requires finding gas and re-fuelling your motorcycle.
 The narrative and character development aren't Days Gone's greatest strengths, but for a lonely, often exhilarating road trip with plenty of scenic views, it's one to check out.

 Available on PS4

 If you haven't played The Last of Us, let me say it's incredibly important that you do, whether or not you're a Dying Light fan, or even a video game fan.
 Just like Dying Light, there are terrifying zombie encounters, crafting, and rousing combat, but The Last of Us stands alone as the modern standard for impactful storytelling.

-Witnessing Joel's beginning as a grieving father still hollowed-out after the grizzly death of his 12-year old daughter, and transformation into Ellie's surrogate father is both heart wrenching and life-affirming.
-There's a very good reason HBO is making a TV series based on The Last of Us, and with The Last of Us 2 on its way, there's never been a better time to experience one of gaming's finest products.
+Witnessing Joel's beginning as a grieving father still hollowed-out after the grizzly death of his 12-year old daughter, and transformation into Ellie's surrogate father is both heartwrenching and life-affirming.
+With The Last of Us 2 continuing the story in meaningful ways, there's a very good reason HBO is making a TV series based on The Last of Us, and there's never been a better time to experience one of gaming's finest products.